Home » Natural Human Diet: A Guide to Species-Specific Foods

 What is the natural human diet?
 What would we eat in our natural habitat?
 And what have we evolved to eat?

-Those are highly relevant – but severely neglected – questions in nutrition that we should ask ourselves when pursuing biologically appropriate foods for our species.
+Those are highly relevant – but severely neglected – questions in nutrition that we should ask ourselves when exploring biologically appropriate foods for our species.
 After all, a species-specific diet is the natural compass that guides us through the growing jungle of reductionistic, invented dietary concepts!
 Once more, simplicity is the ultimate sophistication!

 Rediscovering the natural human diet

-Most “foods” we eat in modern society are not really human foods, but survival foods that have their origins in culture not “nature”: in order to survive in cold or dry climates humans have adopted a cooked omnivorous diet which enabled us to turn non-edible matter into edible foods.
-However, as biological frugivorous primates, those survival foods are not optimal for humans and can stress and overburden the body, especially in bigger quantities and over time.
+Most “foods” we eat in modern society are not naturally a food source for humans but are survival foods that have emerged due to culture, rather than natural preferences and evolution: in order to survive in cold or dry climates, humans have adopted a cooked omnivorous diet which enabled us to turn non-edible matter into edible foods.
+However, as biological frugivorous primates, those survival foods are not optimal for humans and can stress and overburden the body, especially in larger quantities and over time.

 Why does it matter if we are adapted to foods?
 Because if the body has to digest foods that it is not equipped to digest and deal with anti-nutrients and toxins it has not evolved to process, the “system” gets damaged and degenerated over time.
 With the foods we have adapted to eat, the body regenerates more effectively and benefits the health, well-being, and functional integrity of our biochemistry and organ system.